dinghaoluo/code_mpfi_dinghao/README.md

 **axon-GCaMP recordings**: after sorting using Suite2p with customised parameters to detect neuronal processes, `extract_axon_GCaMP.py` extracts dF/F traces aligned to behavioural landmarks (e.g. run-onsets, reward deliveries) of valid ROIs.
 Suite2p saves sorted ROIs in such a manner that each ROI has an `imerge` list consisting of all of its constituent ROIs and ROIs resulting from multiple merges would contain an `imerge` list that is a superset of all of the constituents of ROIs from previous merging steps.
 Therefore, a `valid_ROI_dict` is generated, containing only the ROIs from the final merge step (i.e. which are not themselves constituents of other ROIs).

 **neuromodulator sensor recordings**: after registration (and ROI detection) using Suite2p, `run_imaging_pipeline.py` provides 2 ways to process the data based on grid-like ROIs and Suite2p ROIs.
 Grid-like ROIs divide the imaging plane into square grids and extract traces based strictly within those grids, without spatial filtering.
 Suite2p ROIs are detected using a customised parameter set to prioritise temporal variances of detected ROIs.

+**opto-neuromodulator sensor recordings**: when optogenetics is performed simultaneously with imaging, one can use `HPC_dLight_LC_opto_extract.py` (named so since currently only HPC-dLight + LC-opto recordings are being performed) to extract a) aligned-to-stim. activity traces and b) single-pixel aligned traces for future use.
+The 'future use' for now consists of using `HPC_dLight_LC_opto_pixel_wise_map` to extract a pixel-wise t-map to ascertain the areas of highest and most consistent changes in response to stimulations.

 ### hippocampus ephys data